 One other potent competitor to nuclear (and to CCS and renewable, too) will be efficiency improvements, both end-state and in the power sector itself.
 Here I look briefly only at the power sector.
-Today the world average fuelto-electricity conversion efficiency of coal-fired power plants is below 35 per-

-A skeptic's view of nuclear energy Harold A. Feiveson on the global nuclear future cent.33 New coal-fired plants have efficiencies up to 46 percent, and by 2030 the efficiencies of a modern coal plant could reach 50 percent or higher.
-In its "business as usual" scenario, the World Energy Outlook 2008 estimated that worldwide coal generating capacity will roughly double from 2006 to 2030, with an overall average efficiency in 2030 of about 37 to 38 percent (41 percent in OECD countries).34 Investments that would drive the average efficiency of world coal-fired plants in 2030 from, say, 37 percent to 42 percent would save roughly the same amount of carbon emissions as would replacing 50 percentefficient coal-fired power plants with 300 GW of nuclear power plants operating at a 90 percent capacity factor.35
+Today the world average fuelto-electricity conversion efficiency of coal-fired power plants is below 35 perA skeptic's view of nuclear energy Harold A. Feiveson on the global nuclear future cent.33 New coal-fired plants have efficiencies up to 46 percent, and by 2030 the efficiencies of a modern coal plant could reach 50 percent or higher.
+In its "business as usual" scenario, the World Energy Outlook 2008 estimated that worldwide coal generating capacity will roughly double from 2006 to 2030, with an overall average efficiency in 2030 of about 37 to 38 percent (41 percent in OECD countries).34 Investments that would drive the average efficiency of world coal-fired plants in 2030 from, say, 37 percent to 42 percent would save roughly the same amount of carbon emissions as would replacing 50 percentefficient coal-fired power plants with 300 GW of nuclear power plants operating at a 90 percent capacity factor.35 cent for the 1,332 GW of coal-fired capacity that China is expected to have on line by 2030, that would save more than four times as much carbon emission on the same basis as would the 36 GW of nuclear capacity that the International Energy Agency expects China to deploy by 2030.37

 At a national level, the average efficiency, in 2004, of China's 307 GW of coal-fired plants was 23 percent.36 By 2030, the World Energy Outlook 2008 projects an overall efficiency of roughly 35.6 percent.
-If this could be raised to 41 percent for the 1,332 GW of coal-fired capacity that China is expected to have on line by 2030, that would save more than four times as much carbon emission on the same basis as would the 36 GW of nuclear capacity that the International Energy Agency expects China to deploy by 2030.37
+If this could be raised to 41 per-

-${ m A}$ s I initially noted, my analysis is not intended to make a case against nuclear power.
-The balance of arguments for and against nuclear - on economic, safety, environmental, and other grounds - is examined in the companion articles in this issue.
+As I initially noted, my analysis is not intended to make a case against nuclear power.
+The balance of arguments for and against nuclear - on economic, safety, environmental, and other grounds is examined in the companion articles in this issue.
 What I have wanted to express is a strong cautionary note to the confident projections of an inevitable nuclear renaissance.
 In particular, it is important to realize the reasons why nuclear power is largely level or declining in most of the world, outside of Asia, and to underscore that this situation may not reverse, even in the face of the climate change challenge.